 - A leader in cancer clinical research as evidenced by serving as any one of these roles:

-- Principal Investigator of UI Cancer Center Investigator-Initiated Trial with annual accrual of 5 patients
+- Principal Investigator of University of Illinois Cancer Center Investigator-Initiated Trial with annual accrual of 5 patients

 - PI of an industry-sponsored trial where the member was a primary scientific contributor to the design, implementation, and monitoring of the trial.

 - Protocol chairperson for a national peer-reviewed (CTEP) clinical trial OR a senior leader of a national peer-reviewed funded cooperative group OR a lead investigator-initiated cancer-related clinical trial

 Associate Member Criteria

 Associate membership is designed for the following faculty:

 - UI faculty members who are involved in cancer research and/or patient care and contribute to the success of the Cancer Center, but do not yet fulfill the criteria for Full Member

 - Newly recruited full-time research faculty who have not obtained cancer-related funding and are in their start-up period

 - Established faculty from other disciplines who demonstrate a cancer-related research interest, either through publications and grant submissions, but have not yet obtained cancer-related peer-reviewed funding